cappuccino/cappuccino/README.markdown

 desktop-caliber applications that run in a web browser.

-Cappuccino is built on top of standard web technologies like JavaScript, and it implements most of the familiar APIs from GNUstep and Apple's Cocoa frameworks.
-When you program in Cappuccino, you don't need to concern yourself with the complexities of traditional web technologies like HTML, CSS, or even the DOM.
+Cappuccino is built on top of standard web technologies like JavaScript, and it implements most of the familiar APIs from Apple's Cocoa frameworks.

+With Cappuccino, you don't need to concern yourself with HTML, CSS, or the DOM.

 Check out some live demos and tutorials here: https://cappuccino-cookbook.5apps.com/